PGY1 Pharmacy Residency

-The residency in Pharmacy Practice at UF Health Shands Hospital is an ASHP-accredited program emphasizing clinical pharmacy practice and its relationship to the total health system.
+The PGY-1 Pharmacy Residency at UF Health Shands Hospital is an ASHP-accredited program emphasizing clinical pharmacy practice and its relationship to the total health system.
 The residency provides a framework for the practitioner to develop the skills necessary for providing pharmaceutical care in a variety of different health care settings.

-There are ten pharmacy resident positions available to eligible candidates at UF Health Shands Hospital.
-These are divided among pharmacy practice and several other specialties.
-Two to five of the positions will be in the pharmacy practice program.
-This residency offers four required rotations and provides ample time for elective rotations in a variety of settings.
+There are nine pharmacy resident positions available to eligible candidates at UF Health Shands Hospital.
+These are divided among the PGY-1 pharmacy residency and PGY-2 specialty residencies that include critical care, infectious disease, hematology/oncology, and pediatrics.
+This residency offers five required rotations and provides ample time for elective rotations in a variety of settings.

 - Pharmacy Administration, Drug Policy and Medication Safety/Quality

-- Medical Intensive Care Unit (ICU), Surgical ICU, Burn ICU, Neuro ICU, Cardiothoracic ICU, Trauma ICU, Nutrition, Emergency Medicine
+- Medical Intensive Care Unit (ICU), Surgical ICU, Burn ICU, Neurosurgical ICU, Cardiothoracic ICU, Trauma ICU, Emergency Medicine

 - Adult Hematology/Oncology, Bone Marrow Transplant